kang-hwan/roykim-phase2-project/README.md

 ### Contents

-- General message from the groom and bridge
+- General message from the groom and bride
 - Gallery
 - Wedding location and time
 - Contact